 - 1. Create a profile: - a.
-Go to Policies > Condition Elements > Application Control, right-click the relevant profile in the tree and select Duplicate Profile. - b.
+Go to Policies | Condition Elements | Application Control, right-click the relevant profile in the tree and select Duplicate Profile. - b.
 Add or delete Action Groups as required. - c.
 Click the Edit button and for each Action Group, make the changes you require by selecting and clearing the check boxes according to the required controls.

-- 2. Go to Policies > User Policies > Security and in the relevant policy, create and enable a new Block or Coach rule. - 3.
+- Go to Policies | User Policies | Security and in the relevant policy, create and enable a new Block or Coach rule. - 3.
 Add an Application Control Condition and then select the check box of the profile you created.

-For more information, see the Management Console Reference Guide or SWG Help.
+For more information, see the SWG Help.